 In a world where 1.2 billion youth are unemployed across the world, wealth inequality is increasing and class divisions are deepening, work itself has become a scarce opportunity.
 Payment for work has become a luxury; you can consider yourself lucky if you are able to sell your labour not for money, but for work experience.
 This is mostly because there are not enough jobs around for young people to do, but the rise of unpaid internships has been a contributing factor.

 Private companies, elite think tanks, government offices, media outlets, NGOs—all of them have unpaid internship programs.
-So does the United Nations, which attracted worldwide media attention this summer when a local paper in Geneva reported that a 22 year-old UN intern named David Hyde was because he could not afford the rapacious Swiss rents.
-The spokesman for the Secretary-General made a statement saying that a General Assembly Resolution the UN from paying its interns.
-The head of the UN Information Service that David Hyde “may not have done his research” because the UN cafeteria offered discounts for interns.
+So does the United Nations, which attracted worldwide media attention this summer when a local paper in Geneva reported that a 22 year-old UN intern named David Hyde was sleeping in a tent because he could not afford the rapacious Swiss rents.
+The spokesman for the Secretary-General made a statement saying that a General Assembly Resolution prohibited the UN from paying its interns.
+The head of the UN Information Service said that David Hyde “may not have done his research” because the UN cafeteria offered discounts for interns.

 The difference between the United Nations not paying its interns and a private organization doing the same is that the UN’s own documents and labour body counsel against the practice.
 The UN Charter says: “The United Nations shall place no restrictions on the eligibility of men and women to participate in any capacity and under conditions of equality in its principal and subsidiary organs.”
 The Universal Declaration of Human Rights: “Everyone who works has the right to just and favourable remuneration.”
-The Washington Director: “Interns should be paid and should be supported.”
+The International Labor Organization’s Washington Director: “Interns should be paid and should be supported.”

 So the UN violates its own principles here, but this is hardly news.
 As for the cafeteria in Geneva, I ate there regularly as an intern for the UN this past summer and a routine lunch would run a cool 11 Swiss Francs, or CAN$15.
 It turns out that the head of the UN Information Service was the one who had not done his research.